No joke, this is bomb!

 Which figure is Plato, and which is Aristotle?

 Why is one gesturing upwards, and the other holding his hand out before him?

 School of Athens & Stanza della Segnatura, Papal Palace, Vatican

 Khan Academy – Explanation of School of Athens

 This Tuesday, May 9th, the young and promising eclectic composer, Christopher Wiley, showcased his Senior Composition Recital at Brigham Young University – Hawaii.
 Twenty-four years old and from Bend, Oregon, Chris has evolved into a passionate and innovative musician who delivers refreshing originality.
 His concert showcased “a wide variety of original music…ranging in genres and styles from jazz, to experimental voice, to film scores, to Brazilian batucada, and more” (event bio).
-Christopher’s compositions, performed by BYU-H students and faculty of the Music Department, create such a distinct palette that the only correlation between the songs quickly becomes obvious to the listener as an unmistakable atmosphere of intellectual reflection–what did all these different sounds and emotions mean?.
-Clearly an appropriate name, “Food for Thought” riveted its audience through an introspective journey of feelings–a congratulatory feat for Chris who desires to advance his career into story-telling and emotional film-scoring.
+Christopher’s compositions, performed by BYU-Hawaii students and faculty of the Music Department, create such a distinct palette that the only correlation between the songs is a quickly evident and unmistakable atmosphere of intellectual reflection–“what did all these different sounds and emotions mean?”
+Clearly an appropriate name, “Food for Thought” riveted its audience through an introspective journey of feelings–a congratulatory feat for Chris who desires to advance his career towards story-telling and emotional film-scoring.